Vikal-Dubey/TripSync/README.md

   * **Draft Generator**: Input text area where planners describe their dream trip, select whether to append or replace, and generate day activities that instantly render onto the timeline.
   * **Chat Decisions Card**: Decoded decisions from the chat list display inside the Group Chat sidebar.
   * **Travel Guide Dialog**: Side-panel recommendation dialogue where users can ask custom travel Q&A.

+### Phase 6 Checkpoint (WebRTC Video Calling)
+Phase 6 adds real-time video conferencing to the trip dashboard workspace, allowing group trip planners to conduct voice/video calls inside the app.

+#### 1. Signaling Server Events
+* **Call Membership Check**: When joining a call (`call:join`), the backend verifies the user is a member of the trip room and checks active calls in a server-side map.
+Returns `existingPeers` in the call.
+* **Signaling Relay**: Peer targets use the `webrtc:signal` socket event to relay WebRTC SDP offers/answers and ICE candidate payloads directly to each other via target socket routing (`io.to(to).emit`).
+* **Connection Lifecycle**: Broadcasts `call:peer-joined` when a client connects, and `call:peer-left` when a client triggers `call:leave` or disconnects from the socket.

+#### 2. Decentralized Peer-to-Peer Mesh
+* Built client-side using `simple-peer` to connect users in a full mesh network.
+* Allows participants to stream high-quality audio and video directly to one another without using an external media server, which is cost-effective and low-latency for groups of up to 6 people.

+#### 3. Frontend UI Panel & Controls
+* Handled by the [`VideoCall.jsx`](file:///c:/Users/sushi/OneDrive/Desktop/My Project/TripSync/frontend/src/components/VideoCall.jsx) component, integrated within [`TripPage.jsx`](file:///c:/Users/sushi/OneDrive/Desktop/My Project/TripSync/frontend/src/pages/TripPage.jsx):
+  * **Planning Call Toggle**: User triggers "📹 Join planning call" to open the local camera feed and begin connecting to other call members.
+  * **Video Call Grid Layout**: Local and peer feeds display in a grid with custom label overlays showing participant names.
+  * **Conferencing Actions**: Bottom control buttons let users mute/unmute audio tracks, turn camera feeds on/off, or hang up and leave the call.

 ---